bazilinskyy/coupled-sim/README.md

 The coupled simulator supports both day and night-time settings.
 Figure above shows a view of the night mode.
 Figure below shows the top view of the environment.
 It is a model of a city centre containing:
 - a road network with static objects liked parked cars, trees, advertisements
-- 10 intersections with traffic lights
+- 10 intersections with traffic lights that can be turned on and off before the experiment or programmatically in real-time.
 - 34 zebra crossings

-Traffic lights can be turned on and off before the experiment or programmatically in real-time.

 Drivable cars:
 - small (Smart Fortwo)